eXpandFramework/Reactive.XAF/src/Modules/Reactive.Logger.Client.Win/Readme.md

 The client is Hybrid logger and and uses both the Logger and the Hub so everything discussed there applies also here.
 ### Tests
-The module is tested on Azure for each build with these [tests](https://github.com/eXpandFramework/Packages/tree/master/src/Tests/Reactive.Logger.Client.Win)
+The module is tested on Azure for each build with these [tests](https://github.com/eXpandFramework/Packages/tree/master/src/Tests/Xpand.XAF.s.Reactive.Logger.ReactiveLogger).
+All Tests run as per our [Compatibility Matrix](https://github.com/eXpandFramework/DevExpress.XAF#compatibility-matrix)
 ### Examples
 Head to [Reactive.Logger](https://github.com/eXpandFramework/DevExpress.XAF/tree/lab/src/Modules/Reactive.Logger)